-The lack of mechanisms for resource mobilization, integrated ownership and leadership, and a significant industrial sector on the African continent is a critical impediment that hinders inclusive economic growth and social development.
-To unblock these impediments require a paradigm shift in the way we think, plan and execute these plans.
-However, this reform must by contextualized on a collective vision and for this purpose, the African Union (AU) vision provides a good starting point, namely:
+The lack of mechanisms for resource mobilisation, integrated ownership and leadership, as well as the lack of a significant industrial sector on the African continent, is a critical impediment that hinders inclusive economic growth and social development.
+Unblocking these impediments requires a paradigm shift in the way we think, plan and execute.
+However, this reform must be contextualised in a collective vision and, for this purpose, the African Union (AU) vision provides a good starting point, namely -

-"An integrated, prosperous and peaceful Africa, driven by its own citizens and represents a dynamic force in the global arena."
+"An integrated, prosperous and peaceful Africa, driven by its own citizens and representing a dynamic force in the global arena."

-The realisation of the AU vision must be premised on self-reliance, regional integration, industrialization, and enhanced partnerships.
-A useful framework for this purpose is Agenda 2063, wherein the key drivers are:
+The realisation of the AU vision must be premised on self-reliance, regional integration, industrialisation and enhanced partnerships.
+A useful framework for this purpose is Agenda 2063, wherein the key drivers are the following:

-- Promoting Meteorology (Weather and Climate Services) - Promoting science, technology and innovation; - Investing in human capital development; - Manage natural resources endowment in a sustainable manner; - Effective private and public sector development; and - Innovative resource mobilization. - Monitoring the environment for sustainable development
+- Promoting science, technology and innovation. - Investing in human capital development. - Managing natural resource endowments in a sustainable manner. - Effective private and public sector development. - Innovative resource mobilisation.

-In driving the AU vision, within the context of the key drivers highlighted above, it is imperative that any plans of action must be undertaken in a sustainable manner and address the challenges of transforming its output and trade, broaden and strengthen its weak infrastructural and human resource base, as well as significantly strengthen and modernize its science and technology capability.
+In driving the AU vision, within the context of the key drivers highlighted above, it is imperative that any plans of action must be undertaken in a sustainable manner and address the challenges of transforming its output and trade, broaden and strengthen its weak infrastructural and human resource base, as well as significantly strengthen and modernise its science and technology capability.

-I here recognize the role space science and technology has played in providing a tool for ensuring the sustainable use of our natural resources and the creation of a high tech industrial sector.
-Furthermore, it has made considerable contributions towards creating an enabling environment for a wide spectrum of pressing priorities that includes job creation, poverty reduction, sustainable resource management and rural development.
+I here recognise the role space science and technology has played in providing a tool for ensuring the sustainable use of our natural resources and the creation of a high-tech industrial sector.
+Furthermore, it has made considerable contributions towards creating an enabling environment for a wide spectrum of pressing priorities that include job creation, poverty reduction, sustainable resource management and rural development.
 Hence, the manifold benefits that accrue to society at large from a formal space sector will assist us to translate the vision for a united, prosperous continent at peace with itself into reality.

 It therefore gives me great pleasure to introduce the African Space Policy, which is the first in a series of instruments that will help us to formalise Africa's space programme.
-This Policy provides the guiding principles that should be adhered to in order to ensure a sustainable and fully effective space programme that will serve the needs of the African continent are met.
+This policy provides the guiding principles that should be adhered to in order to ensure a sustainable and fully effective space programme that will serve the needs of the African continent.